-Revenues for the Town's governmental activities increased 15.58 percent, while expenses increased 5.60 percent.
-The revenue increase is due to grant income received for the Riverdale Acquisition Project and the Riverdale Boat Land Project.
-Property tax revenue increased due to the increase in real estate tax rate as well as higher assessed value of real and personal property.
-Other taxes increased due to an increase in travel due various events in the area as well as the construction of a new casino in Danville, Virginia.
-The Town recognized \$862,451 of revenue in the current year relating to ARPA funding received.
-Charges for services decreased in the current year due to an amount recorded in the prior year relating to an amount due from Southside Outreach Group.
-Expenses increased due to an increase in depreciation expense.
-Non-departmental shows a negative balance due to the change in the pension deferred inflows/outflows.
+Revenues for the Town's governmental activities increased 5.27 percent, while expenses increased 1.40 percent.
+Property tax revenue decreased slightly due to a decrease in assessed value of personal property.
+Other taxes increased due to an increase in occupancy and meals taxes and sales tax collected due to an increase in travel due various events in the area as well as the construction of a new casino in Danville, Virginia.
+The Town recognized \$1,460,742 of revenue in the current year relating to ARPA funding received.
+Expenses increased mostly due to an increase in salaries and related benefits as well as in increase in depreciation expense.
+Non-departmental expenses increased due to the change in the pension deferred inflows/outflows.